 The Miami-Dade TPO works in close collaboration with various types of media outlets to guarantee that two-way communication efforts penetrate all appropriate markets.
-Several multi-cultural media relation strategies and activities are planned and executed in an on-going effort to reach out to the communities with the spoken word.
 The objective is to reach out to different segments of the population, generate the public interest in the organization various projects, elicit responses from the public, and provide feedback or response to public inquiries.
-Miami-Dade TV maintains a cable television network that is part of basic cable service within the County.
+Miami-Dade TV maintains a cable television network that is part of basic cable service within the county.
 Miami-Dade TV broadcasts and webcasts all TPO Governing Board meetings.
-E-blasts are distributed to local media outlets (newspaper, TV, and radio) to provide information on specific issues being conducted or considered by the Miami-Dade TPO.
+E-Newsletters are distributed to local media outlets (newspaper, TV, and radio) to provide information on specific issues being conducted or considered by the Miami-Dade TPO.
 The objective is to target articles and news ideas to media outlets based on their audience.

-Social Media
+Social Media Accounts

-Facebook and YouTube are utilized to spread the word about what is occurring at the TPO.
-Policy for utilizing Facebook can be viewed in Appendix E. In addition, e-Blasts are sent out regularly to the TPO's ever growing email distribution list.
+Twitter, Facebook, Instagram, YouTube, SlideShare, and EZ Texting are utilized to spread the word about what is occurring at the TPO.
+Policy for utilizing social media can be viewed in Appendix E. In addition, e-Newsletters are sent out weekly to the TPO's ever growing email distribution list.
 These methods have become some of the primary means through which stakeholders, the general public, and community groups remain informed about Miami-Dade TPO activities.
-The general public can follow the TPO on Facebook at www.facebook.com/miamidademto and request to be added to the email distribution list by calling (305) 375-4507 or emailing mpo@miamidadempo.org.
+Internet users can follow the TPO's social media accounts as follows:

+@miamidadetpo www.facebook.com/miamidadempo